-The appeal of a major label is probably one of the biggest things for most bands or
+The appeal of a major label is probably one of the biggest things for most bands or diy musicians starting out.

 I remember thinking that every single opportunity for my band was going to be our “big break.”